-When a beloved pet passes away, in sharing your feelings, memories and their inspiration you can also save the life of another animal at Animal Aid.
+When a beloved pet passes away, in sharing your memories and their inspiration you can also save the life of another animal at Animal Aid.

 Click here to save the life of a rescued street animal in India, then send us a photo of your beloved pet and any inspirational, soulful, funny or uplifting memories (maximum 70 words) for us to share here.